quattor/quattor.github.com/_posts/2015-09-29-lal-workshop-summary.md

 ### Aquilon

-1 release every ~3 weeks
+New release every ~3 weeks

 Recent changes: implementation of staged deployment of personalities in the broker